CKalitin/ckalitin.github.io/_posts/2025-06-08-planet-labs-charts.md

 ![Planet Labs Payloads Vs Year By Orbit]({{site.url}}\assets\space-industry-charts\planet_labs_payloads_vs_year_by_orbit.png){: width="800"}
 [Expanded Chart]({{site.url}}\assets\space-industry-charts\planet_labs_payloads_vs_year_by_orbit.png){: target="_blank"}

+The most obvious trend here is the switch to sun-synchronous orbit (SSO) in 2014.
+SSO is a polar orbit that allows satellites to pass over the same point on Earth at the same local time every day.
+This is ideal for Earth observation satellites like Planet Labs' Doves, as it allows them to capture consistent lighting conditions for their images.

+As we'll see below, the early LEO launches were on the Soyuz, Antares, Falcon 9, H2, and Atlas 5 rockets.

+The 2014 bar to LEO was launched on Antares.
+This can be explained by the fact the Antares was designed by Orbital ATK to launch the Cygnus resupply spacecraft to the ISS under NASA's Commercial Resupply Services program.
+Because Antares always flies to the ISS (which is in Low Earth Orbit), any Planet Labs flights on Antares would also be to LEO.

+There was another Antares launch in 2014 which carried 26 Dove satellites (compared to 28 on the previous launch).
+This vehicle exploded a few seconds after launch and plummeted back down onto the launch pad, destroying it all.
+[Smarter Every Day made a video on this](https://www.youtube.com/watch?v=PbabP9ttrZc) and more ISS resupply missions that exploded (CRS-7).

+In 2015 Planet Labs launched satellites on 3 Falcon 9 launches to the ISS, CRS-5, -6, -7 carrying 10, 14, and 8 satellites respectively ([according to Wikipedia](https://www.spacedaily.com/reports/NanoRacks_Completes_Historic_Third_Round_of_ISS_CubeSat_Deployments_999.html), but McDowell's numbers disagree).
+CRS-7 was famously the first Falcon 9 failure.

+The delay in launching to the ISS and satellite deployment is notable.

+[According to the great Gunter Krebs](https://space.skyrocket.de/doc_sdat/flock-1.htm), the satellites on the CRS-6 mission of Flock-1e were played in April 2015 and deplaying on 13 July 2025 and 16 July 2015.
+A 3 month delay between launch and deployment!

+### <b>Aside on The Depressing Lakc of Competition to SpaceX</b>

+I'll also write a blog post later on this, but watching the competition to SpaceX recently has been [horribly depressing](https://x.com/CKalitin/status/1847868023064948888).

+First, with the COTS contract SpaceX sued NASA to be allowed to compete.
+It was originally to be a sole source contract to Kistler Space Systems which were going to develop the K-1 launch vehicle using Soviet NK-33 engines originally developed for the N1 Moon rocket.
+Kistler was unable to get enough private funding to advance in the COTS competition and went bankrupt.
+This is the first SpaceX competitor failure in a NASA contract.

+Next, Northrop Grumman (then Orbital ATK) was awarded the COTS contract in 2008 and developed the Antares rocket and Cygnus spacecraft.
+Antares at that time used the NK-33 engines as well.
+These engines failed during the 2014 launch and they had to switch to using different engines.

+They decided on another Russian engine, the RD-181.
+They ordered a limited supply of these engines and after US sanctions on Russia they were unable to get more and had to once again switch to a different engine.
+(Maybe there's more to this story someone correct me).

+Now, they are developing the Antares 330 rocket which will use the Firefly Miranda engine.
+In the meantime, Northrop Grumman has no launch vehicle to launch Cygnus themselves and ULA is all booked up with Kuiper launches.
+So what do you they do?
+Launch Cygnus on a SpaceX Falcon 9, their direct competition.

+OneWeb has also recently been launching their satellites on Falcon 9 because there's no alterative.

+Better yet, Amazon was sued by their shareholders for how they were buying launches for the Kuiper program and effectively forced to buy 3 launches on the Falcon 9, again their direct competition.

+[Eager Space](https://www.youtube.com/@EagerSpace) made some good videos here you should go find them and watch all his stuff.

+There's really no alterative to SpaceX for these companies, so they go to their direct competition for launch services.
+How depressing that SpaceX is the only option and everyone else is falling over themselves.

+Furthermore, after Elon's recent hilarious crashout over Trump (simultaneously iSpace was failing to land on the Moon which made it even more fun), the Pentagon began [urging SpaceX's competition](https://www.washingtonpost.com/technology/2025/06/07/trump-musk-spacex-nasa-national-security/?utm_campaign=wp_main&utm_source=twitter&utm_medium=social) to work faster.
+Yea why didn't we think of that before.
+Btw this is a one-shot blog post that I'm writing at midnight now I'm not proof reading shit.

+### <b>Launch Vehicles</b>

 ![Planet Labs Payloads Vs Year By Launch Vehicle]({{site.url}}\assets\space-industry-charts\planet_labs_payloads_vs_year_by_launch_vehicle.png){: width="800"}
 [Expanded Chart]({{site.url}}\assets\space-industry-charts\planet_labs_payloads_vs_year_by_launch_vehicle.png){: target="_blank"}

+### <b>Countries</b>

 ![Planet Labs Payloads Vs Year By Country]({{site.url}}\assets\space-industry-charts\planet_labs_payloads_vs_year_by_country.png){: width="800"}
 [Expanded Chart]({{site.url}}\assets\space-industry-charts\planet_labs_payloads_vs_year_by_country.png){: target="_blank"}